prasanna-765/SocketStudy/README.md

 # Ex.No:1a  			Study of Socket Programming
+Name:PRASANNA A
+Ref no:212223220078
 ## Aim:
 To perform a study on Socket Programming
 ## Introduction:

- •	Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
+ 	Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
 It forms the backbone of various networked applications, enabling communication between clients and servers.
 This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation.
 ## Understanding Socket Programming:

-•	Socket programming involves the use of sockets, which serve as endpoints for communication.
+	Socket programming involves the use of sockets, which serve as endpoints for communication.
 A socket is identified by an IP address and a port number, and it facilitates data transfer between a client and a server.
 The two main types of sockets are Stream Sockets, which provide a reliable, connection-oriented communication, and Datagram Sockets, which are connectionless and suitable for scenarios where reliability is less critical.
 ## Key Concepts in Socket Programming:
-## 1.Sockets
+1.Sockets
 •	A socket is a software representation of a communication endpoint in a network.
 •	It is identified by an IP address and a port number.
 •	Sockets can be classified into two main types: Stream Sockets and Datagram Sockets.
 •	Stream Sockets provide a reliable, connection-oriented communication, while Datagram Sockets are connectionless and operate in a best-effort mode.

-## 2. Client-Server Model
+2. Client-Server Model

 •	Socket programming typically follows the client-server model.
 •	The server listens for incoming connections from clients, while clients initiate connections to the server.
 •	Servers are passive, waiting for connection requests, and clients are active, initiating communication.

-## 3. TCP/IP Protocol:
+3, TCP/IP Protocol:

 •	Transmission Control Protocol (TCP) and Internet Protocol (IP) are the foundational protocols for socket programming.
 •	TCP provides reliable, connection-oriented communication, ensuring data integrity and order.
 •	IP facilitates the routing of data between devices in a network.

-## 4.Basic Socket Functions:
+4.Basic Socket Functions:

 •	Socket programming involves a set of functions provided by the operating system or programming language to create, bind, listen, accept, connect, send, and receive data through sockets.
 •	Examples of functions include socket(), bind(), listen(), accept(), connect(), send(), and recv().